chenasraf/templates/README.md

 ## Available Scaffolds

 - **react**
-  Available types: atom, molecule, organism, page, utils*
+  Available types: atom, molecule, organism, page, utils\*

   \* Name is ignored, use anything

 - **editorfiles**
   .editorfile, prettier config, and eslintignore

+- **github**
+  Generic files for GitHub, regardless of project type - e.g. FUNDING.yml

+- **github-pnpm**
+  GitHub workflows and a semantic-release config for new projects. `--name` is used as tgz package name for PNPM build